drakkr/QSOS/Method/en/qsos-appendixB_en.md

 * __OSC__ (Open Source Cartouche) : sub-project dedicated to the unique identification of a version of a piece of open source software and the management of its metadata ;

-* __ECOS__ (Evaluation of the Costs linked to Open Source) : sub-project regarding the evaluation and the calculation of the total cost of ownership of a piece of open source software as well as the return of investment of a migration ;
+* __ECOS__ (Evaluation of the Costs linked to Open Source) : sub-project regarding the evaluation and the calculation of the Total Cost of Ownership of a piece of open source software as well as the Return Of Investment of a migration ;

-* __FLOSC__ (Free/Libre Open Source Complexity) : sub-project providing method and tools to evaluate intrisic complexity of open source components ;
+* __FLOSC__ (Free/Libre Open Source Complexity) : sub-project providing method and tools to evaluate intrinsic complexity of open source components ;

 * __SLIC__ (Software LIcense Comparator) : sub-project dedicated to the formal description of open source licenses and its relative compatibilities ;